danvargg/mlend/capstoneProposal/capstoneProposal.md

 - Explore and visualize the data
     - Detect faces Using a `Haar Cascade Classifier`
     - Add eye detection
+- Data augmentaion will be included if results are not satisfactory
 - Train a `Convolutional Neural Network` (`CNN`) to detect facial keypoints
+    - Convolution
+    - Max Pooling
+    - Batch Normalization
+    - Dropout
 - Test the trained model against the `test dataset` throught `RMSE`